Manufacturing work typically requires a lot of employees to be working on an assembly line.

 A tremendous amount of psychological studies have been conducted to determine how color affects the human brain and influences mood.

-In fact, an entire field of psychology is dedicated to the study of color and how humans interact with it.
+In fact, an entire field of psychology is dedicated to the study of color psychology and how humans interact with it.

 These tests have now been conducted for hundreds of years, so if you were skeptical before, it’s time to become a believer.